-As of the date of this Annual Information Form, Osisko is a reporting issuer in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland.
+As of the date of this Annual Information Form, Osisko is a reporting issuer in all Provinces and Territories of Canada.
 Osisko is also a reporting issuer in the United States.

 Osisko's head office is located at 1100 avenue des Canadiens-de-Montréal, Suite 300, Montreal, Québec H3B 2S2.